Connecticut Legal Industry Reform

 No!
 At least a dozen states are considering legal industry reform and researching the access to justice gap.

-In Utah, the legal regulatory Sandbox is up and running and Law on Call has been in operation there since Winter 2021.
-In Florida, legal reform is inching closer to implementation.
-And in Arizona, lasting legal reforms are already in place—Law on Call submitted an application to form an Alternative Business Structure in the state.
+Legal reform in Utah takes the form of the legal regulatory Sandbox, and Law on Call has been in operation there since Winter 2021.
+And in Arizona, legal reforms are already in place—our application to form an Alternative Business Structure in the state was recently approved.